kodykoester/AV/av.md

 This autonomous vehicle project is a showcase of my capabilities in designing, developing, and deploying embedded systems.

-Despite being a solo endeavor, I have created organized, structured, well-documented, maintainable, and reusable code suitable for high-volume manufacturing applications.
+Despite being a solo endeavor, I've created organized, structured, well-documented, maintainable, and reusable code suitable for high-volume manufacturing applications.

 The vehicle is built using K'nex for the structural framework and Arduino Uno as the brain to control its movements.
-IR sensors are utilized for basic obstacle detection, and we are actively working on expanding its capabilities.
+IR sensors are utilized for basic obstacle detection, and I am actively working on expanding its capabilities.

 ## 🎥 Demo / Working <a name = "demo"></a>